opentable/spur-ioc/README.md

 #What is inversion of control and why you should use it?

-Inversion of Control (IoC) is also known as Dependency Injection (DI).
+[Inversion of Control (IoC)](http://en.wikipedia.org/wiki/Inversion_of_control) is also known as Dependency Injection (DI).
 IoC is a pattern in which objects define their external dependencies through constructor arguments or the use of a container factory.

-...
+In short, the dependency is pushed to the class from the outside.
+All that means is that you shouldn't instantiate dependencies from inside the class.

+Inversion of control is used to increase modularity of the program and make it extensible, and has applications in object-oriented programming and other programming paradigms.

+It allows for the creation of cleaner and more modular code that is easier to develop, test and maintain:

+* Single responsibility classes
+* Easier mocking of objects for test fixtures
+* Easier debugging in Node.js' async environment

 #Development